RedHat-UX/red-hat-design-system/docs/foundations/color/usage.md

 <rh-alert state="warning">
   <h4 slot="header">Usage Warning</h4>
-  <p>The red-orange color is reserved for danger or error states, do not use it anywhere else.</p>
+  <p>The red-orange color is reserved for danger or error states.
+Do not use it anywhere else.</p>
 </rh-alert>

 <rh-table>